 Are there any good Rhodes hotels right on the beach?

 Yes!
-Our recommendations: Apollo Blue Hotel (5-star in Faliraki), Ladiko Inn Hotel (family-friendly near Anthony Quinn Bay), Atrium Prestige Thalasso Spa Resort (luxury in the south near Lachania), Afandou Beach Villas Sofias (villa with pool), and Anatoli Traditional Villa in Stegna with a private beach.
+Our recommendations: Apollo Blue Hotel (5-star in Faliraki), Ladiko Inn Hotel (family-friendly, near Anthony Quinn Bay), Atrium Prestige Thalasso Spa Resort (luxury in the south near Lachania), Afandou Beach Villas Sofias (villa with pool) and Anatoli Traditional Villa in Stegna with a private beach.

-In this post, you will find affiliate links marked with an asterisk (*).
-If you book or buy something through one of these links, we receive a small commission.
-For you, the price remains the same.
-In this way, you help us continue to provide high-quality content for free.
-Did you like this post and you would like to say thank you?
-Then just buy us the next Greek coffee ☕️ To the coffee checkout
+This post contains affiliate links marked with an asterisk (*).
+If you book or buy something through one of these links, we receive a small commission at no extra cost to you.
+This helps us continue to provide high-quality content for free.
+If you enjoyed this post and would like to say thank you, just buy us a Greek coffee ☕️ To the coffee fund

 Bookmark this post on Pinterest!